rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/turn_server/index.md

        echo "Skipping Service Proxy module deployment"
        echo ""
     fi
-    # Deploy Coturn module if -m flag is present
+    # Deploy TURN Server module if -m flag is present
     if [ $deploy_modules == 'true' ]
     then
        echo "Deploying ryo-coturn module on "$hostname" using images with version "$version""